T. J. Watt: 2025

-On July 22, 2025, Watt signed a three-year extension worth $123 million with $108 million guaranteed.
-At the time, making him the highest paid non-quarterback in the NFL.
+On July 22, 2025, Watt signed a three-year extension worth $123 million with $108 million guaranteed, making him the highest paid non-quarterback in the NFL at the time.

 In Week 3 against the New England Patriots, Watt sacked quarterback Drake Maye twice.
 This ended Watt's five-game regular season sack drought, which dated back to last season.
 He also had a forced fumble and fumble recovery in the Steelers 21–14 win.
 During the Steelers' Week 4 victory over the Minnesota Vikings in Dublin, Watt made his eighth career interception when he picked off Carson Wentz.
+In the Steelers' Week 12 loss to the Chicago Bears, Watt had a strip sack on Caleb Williams in the end zone, which was recovered by teammate Nick Herbig for a touchdown.
+It was his 115th career sack, passing his brother J. J. on the NFL's all-time list.